Lutheran High School North (Missouri): Worship services

-A small group of students is assigned the task of setting up the movable altar and pulpit, along with appropriate banners and paraments for the current season of the Church year every day before Chapel.
+A small group of students is assigned the task of setting up the movable altar and pulpit, along with appropriate banners and paraments for the current season of the Church year every day before chapel.

-Small Group is held every Wednesday morning in place of Chapel.
-Students meet in groups of 15-20 students in their assigned classrooms for a time of prayer and devotion.
-Each Small Group is peer led by at least two "Peer Ministers", and is supervised by two faculty advisers.
-Each Small Group collects an offering and decides on a charitable organization for which they want to raise funds.
+Small Group is held every Wednesday morning in place of chapel.
+Students meet in groups of 15 to 20 students in their assigned classrooms for a time of prayer and devotion.
+Each small group is peer led by at least two "Peer Ministers", and is supervised by two faculty advisers.
+Each small group collects an offering and decides on a charitable organization for which they want to raise funds.

 Peer Ministry

 Peer Ministers are exemplary students (10th-12th) who have been applied to serve as spiritual mentors, role models, and leaders at Lutheran High School North.
 Held to the highest of standards personally, behaviorally, and academically, Peer Ministers are not only responsible for setting good examples for other students, but are also in charge of leading Small Group devotions.
 Peer Ministers are required to attend a training session before each school year.
 The Peer Ministry Program is organized by Mrs. Cindy Burreson.